 TYPES OF RECORDS AND LOCATIONS

-Copies of transcripts from other colleges are kept in the Counseling Office.
+Copies of transcripts from other colleges are kept in the Enrollment Services.
 Copies must be requested from the issuing institution and cannot be released from College of Marin.

 Student Privacy Rights Related to Academic Records

 The privacy of student records and exceptions under which the college may authorize access to student records are set forth in AP 5040 .
 Additional information regarding student rights in regard to student records is available from the U.S. Department of Education, Family Policy Compliance office.
 A student may file a written complaint with the Family Policy Compliance Office regarding an alleged violation under the Federal Educational Rights and Privacy Act (FERPA).
 The complaint must be timely (submitted to the office within 180 days of the date that the complainant knew or reasonably knew of the violation) and state clearly and succinctly specific allegations of fact giving reasonable cause to believe that the school has violated FERPA.

 Any currently enrolled or former student has the right of access to all of the student’s College of Marin academic records.
 Students wishing to inspect their records may obtain forms from staff in the Office of Enrollment Services; access shall be granted no later than 45 days following receipt of the written request to the Dean of Enrollment Services at College of Marin, 835 College Ave., Kentfield, CA 94904.
 The Dean of Enrollment Services will make arrangements for access and notify the student of the time and place where records may be inspected.
 Qualified personnel will assist the students in interpreting their records, if necessary.
 If the records are not maintained by the Dean of Enrollment Services, the student will be advised of the correct office to which the student’s request should be addressed.